ctlab/shinygam/help.markdown

 There are three solvers available to solve MWCS instance: heinz, heinz 2 and gmwcs.
 Heinz solver (Dittrich at al. 2008) is called when the option *Try to solve to optimality* selected.
-Solving to optimality can take a long time, so we provide two other solvers that can be run for a predefined amount of time.
+Solving to optimality can take a relatively long time, so we provide two other solvers that can be run for a predefined amount of time.
 These are Heinz 2 (El-Kebir&Klau 2014, https://software.cwi.nl/cwisoftware/software/heinz), which is used when edges are not scored, and gmwcs (https://github.com/ctlab/gmwcs-solver), which is used when edges are scored.